Zakawat-Abbas/video-player/README.md

 # Video Player React App

-A react video player with 10s forward and 10s backwards when clicked/tapped on button and video player region works well on both desktop and touch devices.
+A react video player using vidoejs with 10s forward and 10s backwards when clicked/tapped on button and video player region works well on both desktop and touch devices.

 ## To Run